muehlefeldt/unity-machine-learning/docs/run-log.md

 * Take a detailed look at the episode length.
 * And maybe a further reduction in steps to 5e6 reasonable.

+## 1134
+* Rerun of 1133 but in editor to check more training areas.
+* Will be terminated early if behaviour of the new areas is good.

+## 1135
+* Rerun of 1133 in build.

 * Next: Introduce the decoy.
 * Think about the staged process again!